arturparkhisenko/rgb-ui/README.md

 # rgb-ui ⚔️

-> World of Warcraft (Retail and Classic) AddOn which applies a set of the UI tweaks
+> World of Warcraft (Retail and Classic) AddOn with UI tweaks

 ![UI-preview](screenshot.png)